David-Kolesar/portfolio/README.md

 # portfolio
-Portfolio for giving a general overview of the technologies I have worked with.
+The "Portfolio" repository is for showcasing a general overview of the technologies I have worked with.